-Ireland, a neighbouring country of the UK, is one of the wealthiest countries in the OECD (Organisation for Economic Co-operation and Development) and, over the last few years, has emerged as a preferred destination for international students looking to study in Western Europe.
+Ireland, a neighbouring country of the UK, is one of the wealthiest countries in the OECD (Organisation for Economic Co-operation and Development), and over the last few years it has emerged as a preferred destination for international students looking to study in Western Europe.

 1. English language